Try out Trion's underwater adventure ahead of next week's launch.

 Rift is currently enjoying a resurgence, thanks its free-to-play switch.
 But having hordes of players bouncing between dynamic quests and rift encounters is one thing, keeping them there is another.
 In an effort to keep their newly bolstered community engaged, developer Trion held a recent livestream in which they teased upcoming updates and features, and gave the first info on the 3.0 expansion.

 Here's a cheeky shot at certain other MMOs; ones that perhaps haven't been as generous with their free to play content.
 Rift is going free to play, and to make the switch Trion Worlds have released this trailer, explaining the features that free-to-players will have access to.
 It stops just short of going "BOOM!
 It's the whole game", then dropping the mic and strutting off the stage.
-Actually, looking at it again, that's pretty much exactly what it does.
+Actually,

 Clearly I'm not the person you want to count on in a future world of aliens, Arc Hunters and cross-media synergy.
 The new TV tie-in update for Defiance challenges players to eradicate an infection and develop a cure to send to the titular town of the TV series.
 To which my response would be, "nope".
 Surely it'd make for better telly?